Fast Bayesian Record Linkage for Streaming Data Contexts: Bayesian Record Linkage Model for Streaming Data

 where \(\gamma_{ij} := \gamma(\boldsymbol x_{1i}, \boldsymbol x_{2j})\), \(\gamma_{ij}^{f\ell}\) is the component corresponding to level \(\ell\) of field \(f\), and \(\mathbb{I}(\cdot)\) is the indicator function taking a value of 1 if its argument holds and 0 otherwise.
 For every pair of records, one from each file, \(\boldsymbol m\) contributes to the distribution if the records are linked by \(\boldsymbol Z^{(1)}\) and \(\boldsymbol u\) contributes otherwise.
 We extend this to the \(k\)-file case by defining the match set, \(M := M(\boldsymbol Z^{(1:(k-1))}) = \{(\boldsymbol x_{m_1 i}, \boldsymbol x_{m_2 j}): \boldsymbol x_{m_1 i}\text{ and }\boldsymbol x_{m_2 j}\text{ are linked}\},\) to contain all pairs of records that are linked either directly or transitively through a combination of multiple vectors \(\boldsymbol Z^{(1:(k-1))}\).
 Testing whether \((\boldsymbol x_{m_1 i}, \boldsymbol x_{m_2 j}) \in M\) for \(m_1 < m_2\) is done by the process of \emph{link tracing}.
 This is the process by which we determine the links implied by transitivity in the match vectors.
 To perform link tracing, we start at \(\boldsymbol x_{m_2 j}\) and follow the values in \(\boldsymbol Z^{(1:(k-1))}\) to travel down the chain of links, starting with \(Z^{(m_2-1)}_j\).
 If \(\boldsymbol x_{m_1 j}\) is ever reached, then \((\boldsymbol x_{m_1 i}, \boldsymbol x_{m_2 j}) \in M\), while if a dead end is reached first, then \((\boldsymbol x_{m_1 i}, \boldsymbol x_{m_2 j}) \notin M\).

 The full data model in the \(k\)-file case is then

 The likelihood of the \(k\)-file Bayesian record linkage model encodes the assumption that all comparisons, \(\Gamma\), are conditionally independent given the parameters \(\boldsymbol m, \boldsymbol u, \boldsymbol Z^{(1:(k-1))}\).
 The same \(\boldsymbol m\) and \(\boldsymbol u\) probabilities appear in the distribution of comparisons between each pair of files, corresponding to an assumption of equal propensity for error in each file.
 Alternatively separate probabilities, \(\boldsymbol m_{t_1t_2}\) and \(\boldsymbol u_{t_1t_2}\), can be specified for the comparisons between files \(X_{t_1}\) and \(X_{t_2}\), as in \citet{aleshinguendel2021multifile}.
-However, every new file, \(X_k\), will require \(2(k-1)\) new parameters, \(\boldsymbol m_{t_1 k}\) and \(\boldsymbol u_{t_1 k}\) for all \(t_1 < k\), which may affect the model's performance in a streaming setting.
+However, every new file, \(X_k\), will require \(2(k-1)\) new parameters, \(\boldsymbol m_{t_1 k}\) and \(\boldsymbol u_{t_1 k}\) for all \(t_1 < k\), which may affect the model's computational performance as well as the ability of a sampler to adequately explore the space in a streaming setting.
 The support of the data distribution is dependent on the vectors \(\boldsymbol Z^{(1:(k-1))}\), specifically, the matching vectors must satisfy the link validity constraint given in Definition \ref{def:link-validity}.
 We explicitly write this constraint as an indicator function in the likelihood: